Skip to main content

 What can a landlord keep from your deposit?

-Your landlord or agent should refund it in full at the end of your tenancy unless they have a reason to make deductions.
+Your landlord or agent should refund your full deposit at the end of the tenancy unless they have a reason to keep any of it.

-• your landlord cannot keep your deposit for damage caused by fair wear and tear
+Your landlord cannot keep any of your deposit for 'fair wear and tear'.

 What is fair wear and tear?